 Find out which organisations are attending, identify those that interest you and take a look at their websites.
 Research what they do, what graduate schemes they offer and what the deadlines are for these.
 This makes you look switched on when you meet recruiters.

 Prepare questions and write them down in case you forget.
+You can always take these to an in-person event or have them on your desk in front of you for a virtual one.
 Don’t ask anything that is already clearly answered on a company’s website.
 If there’s a formal Q&A, at some events you need to submit your questions in advance.

 For formal events (such as open days or those run by TARGETjobs Events), dress as you would for a job interview.
-Get your outfit together and look at yourself in it in advance in front of a full-length mirror.
+Get your outfit together, make sure it is crease free and check how you look in front of a full-length mirror.

 - Wear a suit, shirt and tie.